mattzzw/midi_muppet_hx_2btn/README.md

 ![Hot Snot](images/hot_snot.jpg)

 # The Code
-The code requires the OneButton library to be installed.
+The code requires the OneButton and the JC_Button library to be installed.
 The Arduino library manager will be your friend.

 # Programming
 Disconnect external power supply first!
 The FTDI adaptor will provide power.